Stephane San Juan

 multi- cultural path in music, his father, of Spanish descent, was born and raised

 in Algeria and his mother of German-Italian background, was born in Vietnam

 then raised in Madagascar.
 Stéphane grew up in Montpellier, France.
 He began

 his career as a drummer/ percussionist with local bands like Black and White

-In 1995 Stéphane made London his permanent home, where he played with
+In 1995 Stéphane made London his permanent home, where he worked with

-In 2009 he created and directed the “Gainsbourg Imperial” project at Sesc Pinheiros theater (São Paulo), for the year of France in Brazil, arranged by Jean Claude Vannier, with special guests Jane Birkin and Caetano Veloso; won the “Bravo Award” for best show in 2009.
-Also co-directed the documentary which was nominated at FIPA 2010 (European Emmy Awards)
+In 2009 he created and directed the “Gainsbourg Imperial” project at Sesc Pinheiros theater (São Paulo), for the year of France in Brazil, two tribute shows to Serge Gainsbourg with the Orquestra Imperial arranged and conducted by Jean Claude Vannier, with special guests Jane Birkin and Caetano Veloso; the performance won the “Bravo Award” for best show in 2009.
+Stéphane also co-directed the documentary which was nominated at FIPA 2010 (European Emmy Awards) in live arts category.

 Recorded in Rio and New York, mixed by Scotty Hard and mastered by Mike Fossenkemper in New York, “Saved by the Drums” features special guests Guto Wirtti, Jeffrey Ziegler, Michael Leonhart, Rogê, Ze Manoel and the late Wilson das Neves, his spiritual father to whom the album is dedicated.
 The LP is distributed worldwide by Silene Records and digitally by Buda Music.